MadBomber/agent99/README.md

 **Under Development**  Initial release has no AI components - its just a generic client-server / request-response micro-services system using a peer-to-peer messaging broker and a centralized agent registry.
 To keep up with the version changes review [The Changelog](./CHANGELOG.md) file.

+Calling your attention to: [agntcy.org](https://agntcy.org) Calling your attention to: [Agent2Agent](https://a2a-protocol.org/latest/) which is now under the Linux foundation.

 v0.0.4 has a [breaking_change.](docs/breaking_change_v0.0.4.md)

 Agent99 is a Ruby-based framework for building and managing AI agents in a distributed system.
 It provides a robust foundation for creating intelligent agents that can communicate, discover each other, and perform various tasks.